SAVED BY FAITH ALONE? (EXCERPT OF THE MAINSPRING)

 If we have received the Lord Jesus we have eternal life in our inner nature but our body is still dead because of the sin that exists in it.
 Where sin is there always is an absence of eternal life, of the Presence of God.

-And if Christ be in you, the body is dead because of sin; but the Spirit is life because of righteousness.
+And if Christ is in you, the body is dead because of sin, but the Spirit [spirit; inner man] is life because of righteousness.
 (Romans 8:10)

 We are to lay hold on eternal life.
 We do that by cooperating with the Holy Spirit as He enables us to put to death the deeds of our body.